syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 2. Through XAML
 3. Through code-behind

-## Adding Control through Designer
+## Adding control through designer

-Open Visual Studio IDE and navigating to *File > New > Project > Universal > Blank APP(Universal Windows)* under Windows option inside the Visual C# Templates to create a new UWP application.
+Open Visual Studio IDE and navigate to *File > New > Project > Universal > Blank APP(Universal Windows)* under windows option inside the Visual C# Templates to create a new UWP application.

-N> Once the UWP application is created, select **"Properties"** under the project shown in Solution Explorer and change the Target Version of the application as **"Windows 10 (10.0; Build 10240)".**
+N> After creating the UWP application, select the **"Properties"** under the project shown in the solution explorer and change the target version of the application as **"Windows 10 (10.0; Build 10240)".**

-Now select Toolbox options from View menu and it will appear inside the VisualStudio IDE.
-From the toolbox select SfPivotGauge control under “Syncfusion Controls for UWP XAML” group, then drag and drop it into the designer section of MainPage.xaml file.
+Now, select toolbox options from the view menu and it will appear inside the VisualStudio IDE.
+From the toolbox, select the SfPivotGauge control under “Syncfusion Controls for UWP XAML” group, and then drag and drop it into the designer section of the MainPage.xaml file.

-Finally name the added SfPivotGauge control as “PivotGauge1” in MainPage.xaml to refer it in code-behind as follows:
+Finally, name the added SfPivotGauge control as “PivotGauge1” in MainPage.xaml to refer it in code-behind as follows:

+{% tabs %}

 {% highlight xaml %}